pil0706/Map_blog/_posts/2019-06-21-Label Placement.md

 It is a little trick that you just change Max Width to 1<br>
 <br>
 <br>
-Here, I attached video of how I did.<br>
+Here, I attached a video of how I did.<br>
 Korean doesn't seem to be working with this trick but Chinese/Japanese are working well
 ![gif](https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/1st/label_placement.gif?raw=true)